ryanbrookepayne/life-decision-records/doc/adr/0001-record-architecture-decisions.md

 ## Context

-We need to record the architectural decisions made on this project.
+We need to record the decisions of our lives.

 ## Decision